Billaferd/QuantumNexus/Card Creation Guidelines.md

 ### Unit Cards

-These cards represent characters and creatures critical for both offence and defence.
+These cards represent characters and creatures critical for both offense and defense.
 Unit cards have Attack and Defense values, as well as a defined Range (close, mid, or far).
 Units can only be deployed onto the battlefield.

+### Leader Cards

+Leader cards are power cards that are similar to units.
+They do get a 50% discount on the costs though, because only 1 of any type is allowed, and only one leader at all is allowed in a single quadrant at a time.
+Their effects generally affect all units in their quadrant.

 ### Upgrade Cards